xbmc/xbmc/README.md

 Kodi's developers work hard to make it support a large range of devices and operating systems.
 We provide final as well as development builds.
 To get started, head over to the **[downloads section](https://kodi.tv/download)** and simply select the platform that you want to install it on.
 A **[quick start guide](https://kodi.wiki/view/quick_start_guide)** to help you get acquainted with Kodi is available in our wiki.

 ## How to Contribute
-Kodi is created by users for users and **we welcome every contribution**.
+Kodi is created by users, for users and **we welcome every contribution done by users**.
 There are no highly paid developers or poorly paid support personnel on the phones ready to take your call.
 There are only users who have seen a problem and done their best to fix it.
 This means Kodi will always need the contributions of users like you.
+Every contribution from users are valuable.
 How can you get involved?

 * **Coding:** Developers can help Kodi by **[fixing a bug](https://github.com/xbmc/xbmc/issues)**, adding new features, making our technology smaller and faster and making development easier for others.
 Kodi's codebase consists mainly of C++ with small parts written in a variety of coding languages.
 Our add-ons mainly consist of python and XML.
 For more information, please have a look at our **[contributing guide](docs/CONTRIBUTING.md)**.
 * **Helping users:** Our support process relies on enthusiastic contributors like you to help others get the most out of Kodi.
 The #1 priority is always answering questions in our **[support forums](https://forum.kodi.tv/)**.
 Everyday new people discover Kodi, and everyday they are virtually guaranteed to have questions.